What is an LMS?

 To really achieve all of the above, a learning management system (LMS) needs to be an intelligent and modern solution.
 This is because, for a platform to see high user adoption, people have to like using it.
 Audiences take most naturally to an LMS when it adopts modern solutions that people are used to working with.
-More traditional modes of employee training like paper tests and all in person instruction just don’t hit the mark for modern learners these days.
+More traditional modes of employee training like paper tests and in-person instructor-led training just don’t hit the mark for modern learners these days.

 To understand how LMS software improves all things enterprise learning, we’ll first cover what an LMS is, why it’s an essential tool, and how to get the most out of it.
 Now’s the time to get schooled – our complete guide to a learning management system is here to help.
 (Grab a notepad, you’ll want to write some of this down).

-A learning management system is a software-based or SaaS platform that facilitates the management, delivery, and measurement of an organization’s corporate e-learning programs.
-In short, it helps you deliver training materials to various audiences – think everything from online courses, to real-time instruction sessions.
+A learning management system is a software-based or SaaS platform that supports the administration, automation, and delivery of educational courses, training programs, or learning and development programs.
+In short, it helps you deliver training materials to various audiences – think everything from to online courses, to real-time instruction sessions.
 What’s more, most systems nowadays can even be accessed via smartphone.

 The powerhouse of a complete learning technology solution, an LMS operates best when it’s scalable and flexible to the various needs of your learners.
 It’s also a fundamental component of an effective learning strategy.

-The best LMS says “you want it, I got it” (well… actually, we’re still working on the genie functionality 🧞♂️).
+The best LMS says “you want it, I got it” (well… actually, we’re still working on the genie functionality to give you the ultimate user-friendly experience).

 It doesn’t stop there.